BDR: Definition and Key Aspects

 Identification and Selection of Target Accounts

 The BDR is responsible for identifying which companies fit the ICP (Ideal Customer Profile) defined by the team.
-This involves searching databases like LinkedIn Sales Navigator, Apollo, or ZoomInfo, applying defined segmentation criteria, and prioritizing accounts with the highest conversion probability.
+This involves searching databases like LinkedIn Sales Navigator, Apollo, or ZoomInfo, applying defined segmentation criteria, and prioritizing the accounts with the highest probability of conversion.

 Multichannel Prospecting

-Once target accounts are identified, the BDR executes prospecting sequences across multiple channels: email, LinkedIn, and calls.
-Each channel plays a specific role within the sequence, and the BDR manages timing, messaging, and follow-ups to maximize response rates.
+Once the accounts are identified, the BDR executes prospecting sequences across multiple channels: email, LinkedIn, and cold calls.
+Each channel plays a specific role within the sequence, and the BDR manages timing, messaging, and follow-ups to maximize the response rate.

 Qualification of Fit